Alligator snapping turtle: Invasive species

+In February 2024, a single male was found in Urswick Tarn in Cumbria, England.
+The turtle, which was nicknamed 'Fluffy' by his rescuers, has since been moved to the National Centre for Reptile Welfare in Kent.

+There are non-native established invasive populations of the alligator snapping turtle in South Africa.

 Conservation status

 Because of collection for the exotic pet trade, overharvesting for its meat, and habitat destruction, some states have imposed bans on collecting the alligator snapping turtle from the wild.
 The IUCN lists it as a threatened species, and as of 23 February 2023, it was listed as a CITES Appendix II species, meaning international trade (including in parts and derivatives) is regulated by the CITES permit system.

 The alligator snapping turtle is now endangered in several states, including Indiana, Illinois, Kentucky, and Missouri, where it is protected by state law.
 It is designated as "in need of conservation" in Kansas.

 In October 2013, one was found in the Prineville Reservoir in Oregon.
 It was captured and euthanized by the Oregon Department of Fish and Wildlife, which considers alligator snapping turtles to be an invasive species.
 This one was the first found in the state.

+In June 2024, it was announced captive alligator snapping turtles, bred in Oklahoma, would be reintroduced to the Neosho River in Kansas in hopes of bringing them back to its waterways.